The Log and Notebook¶

 Furthermore, you can create projects that consist of nothing more than a Notebook of this sort.
 There are two ways to create one of these Notebook projects.
 First, from within the Main Interface, you can go to the Project menu and select open-console-as-notebook.
 This will start a Notebook project using the current contents of the Log.

-The second way to create a Notebook project is from the Library manager.
-Activate the projects pane.
-Then select New notebook from the Open menu.
+The second way to create a Notebook project is from the Library manager with .

 Logs and Notebooks pretty much work the same way.
 Below, I’m going to use the word “Notebook,” but all of this will apply in both cases.

 You create a text cell using the insert menu or the associated keyboard shortcut.
-As shown in the figure above, each text cell as some buttons associated with it.
-These buttons become visible when the cell is selected or the cursor is in the cell.
+As shown in the figure above, each text cell has some buttons associated with it.
+These buttons become visible when hovering over the cell.

 You can enter text as Markdown and Latex (see below).
 If you do, clicking the convert button converts between raw and converted text.